 Individual Plans are developed for each student based upon their individual needs.
-These Plans are updated continuously by multi-disciplinary treatment teams.
+These Plans are updated continuously by multi-disciplines treatment teams.

 Individual Aftercare Plans are developed for each student prior to their graduation from the program to ensure a successful re-entry into their community.